AdamCarnaffan/ericius_aurantiaco/README.md

 - Incorporate the Facebook API to automatically post the top rated HonestNews articles to the HonestNews facebook page, to allow those who follow the page to have a reliable newsource from hourly/daily updates.

-- Incorporate the Voiceflow API to be able to ask Siri "Tell us the HonestNews today", and have a filtered list of news articles for the user to choose from.
+- Incorporate the Voiceflow API to be able to ask a Google Home "Tell us the HonestNews today", and have a filtered list of news articles for the user to choose from.